malapert/JsVotable/README.md

 # JsVotable

-JsVotable a pure JavaScript library, that allows to parse the [VOTable](http://www.ivoa.net/documents/VOTable/20130920/) format.
+JsVotable a JavaScript library, that allows to parse the [VOTable](http://www.ivoa.net/documents/VOTable/20130920/) format.

 ## Getting Started